 Reasons to Avoid

 So why are said bookisms so frowned upon?
 First of all, they draw the reader’s attention away from the story.
 The great thing about “said” is that it is practically invisible.
 The brain basically disregards the word “said” as soon as it associates the speaker with the piece of dialogue.
-I imagine it’s somewhat similar to the way I’ll gloss over a particularly hard-to-pronounce name and just sort of acknowledge her as the “N-something”.
+I imagine it’s somewhat similar to the way I’ll gloss over a particularly hard-to-pronounce name”.
 We don’t even really read the words.

 But once you’ve got a character who rants, stammers, or wails every line, you start to wonder what’s wrong with his voice (or his self-esteem).
 Instead of being immersed in the story, you’re pulled out of it.

 The second main downfall of the said bookism is that, in a lot of ways, it demonstrates a certain laziness.
 If we can’t tell that your character is yelling without you telling us, then you haven’t done a good enough job describing the scene or wording the dialogue in an angry way.
 (Or, perhaps worse, you have done a good enough job describing it and now you’re just being repetitive by saying “she yelled”.)
 So when you’re tempted to use a said bookism, first go into your pre-existing dialogue and description to see if you really need it and whether or not you can do anything to strengthen what you’ve already written instead.
-I’m a firm believer in the concept of “make every sentence serve more than one purpose”.
+I’m a firm believer in the concept of Double Duty Writing.

-For me, my negative reaction is even more vehement when the said bookism employed isn’t even something that you can physically do to produce words.
+The situation is perhaps even worse when the said bookism employed isn’t even something that you can physically do to produce words.
 How does one “shrug” or “smile” or “laugh” a word out?
 In cases like this, I think the author was on the right path.
 They were trying to do something valuable by providing visual description as well as dialogue—but they’re going about it the wrong way.